bxlab/cmdb-quantbio/assignments/bootcamp/WF.md

 ## Advanced Exercise: Wright-Fisher with Selection

 Currently, the probability that an allele will be passed down to the next generation (`p`) is determined entirely by the frequency of the allele in the current generation.
 To introduce selection, we need to modify this probability by a selection coefficient, $s$.
-An allele with positive $s$ is favorable, and an allele with negative $s$, while alleles with $s = 0$ are neutral.
-The formula for `p` for allele $A$, given $i$ copies of allele $A$ and a selection coefficient $s$ is:
+An allele with positive $s$ is favorable, and an allele with negative *s*, while alleles with *s = 0* are neutral.
+The formula for `p` for allele *A*, given *i* copies of allele *A* and a selection coefficient *s* is:

 \begin{align}
 &p_A = {i(1 + s) \over  2N - i + i(1+s)} \\[1em]
 \end{align}

-Create a modified version of your Wright-Fisher function which can also take a value of $s$ as an argument.
+Create a modified version of your Wright-Fisher function which can also take a value of *s* as an argument.
 Try running multiple iterations of this function and plotting allele trajectories and fixation times.
-Try using different values of $s$ - for a concrete example, lactase persistence, or the mutation allowing us to drink and digest milk into adulthood, has a selection coefficient around $0.01 - 0.03$.
+Try using different values of *s* - for a concrete example, lactase persistence, or the mutation allowing us to drink and digest milk into adulthood, has a selection coefficient around *0.01* to *0.03*.

 How does introducing a selection coefficient impact the time to fixation?
 How does it change the likelihood of an allele reaching fixation or becoming extinct?